The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings: Introduction and Main Results

-To investigate the logarithmic Bessel potential, we introduce the associated \emph{logarithmic Bessel kernel} $K_{s+\ln}^{\lambda}(x)$ (see Definition~\ref{kernel1}) and our goal is to derive its sharp asymptotic behaviour as $|x|\to0$ and as $|x|\to\infty$.
-We first recall the corresponding asymptotics for the classical Bessel potential kernel $G_s$, which is the convolution kernel of $(I-\Delta)^{-s}$, more details about Bessel Potential can be seen in Section \ref{bessel poten}.
-The far-field decay is exponentially fast and admits an explicit leading term: for every $s>0$,
+To investigate the inhomogeneous logarithmic potential, we introduce the associated \emph{logarithmic Bessel kernel} $K_{s+\ln}^{\lambda}(x)$ (see Definition~\ref{kernel1}).
+Our first objective is to determine its sharp asymptotic behaviour both as $|x|\to0$ and as $|x|\to\infty$.
+As a benchmark, recall that the classical Bessel kernel $G_s$, namely the convolution kernel of $(I-\Delta)^{-s}$, has the well-known near-field trichotomy and an exponentially decaying far-field profile; see Section~\ref{bessel poten} for background.
+More precisely, for every $s>0$,

-This is precisely the content of \cite[Lemma~4.15]{abatangelo2025gentle}.
-Near the origin, $G_s$ exhibits the familiar trichotomy depending on whether the singularity is integrable, borderline, or absent.
-More precisely, for all $x\in B_5\setminus\{0\}$,

-for a constant $C=C(n,s)>0$; see \cite[Lemma~4.17]{abatangelo2025gentle}.
-In particular, when $n>2s$, $G_s$ shares the exact same strong local singularity as the Riesz kernel, while the borderline case $n=2s$ produces the characteristic logarithmic growth.
-Consequently, in the subcritical dimension $n>2s$, the classical kernel marginally fails to be integrable at the critical Lebesgue exponent $r = \frac{n}{n-2s}$.
-This precise failure is the fundamental obstruction that prevents the use of elementary convolution inequalities for critical Sobolev embeddings, thereby necessitating the deep Hardy-Littlewood-Sobolev machinery.